Jolán Gross-Bettelheim

 Jolán Gross-Bettelheim (January 28, 1900–July 29, 1972) was a Hungarian artist who lived and worked in the United States from 1925 to 1956, before returning to Hungary.

 Early life and education

-Gross-Bettelheim was born on January 28, 1900, in Nitra, Slovakia then Hungary, but lived in the United States from 1925-1956.
+Gross-Bettelheim was born on January 28, 1900, in Nitra, Slovakia then Hungary, but lived in the United States from 1925 to 1956.
 She studied painting at the Budapest School of Fine Art in 1919, followed by studies at the Kunstgewerbeschule in Vienna and the Akademie der Bildenden Künst in Berlin.
-Gross-Bettelheim then studied in Paris at the Académie de Grande Chaumière between 1922-24.
+Gross-Bettelheim then studied in Paris at the Académie de Grande Chaumière between 1922 and 1924.
 She married a Hungarian-born radiologist, Frigyes Bettelheim, and settled in Cleveland by 1925.
 Her studies in Ohio commenced at the Cleveland School of Art with modernist painter Henry Keller.
 She and her husband relocated to New York City in 1938.
 As a communist, Gross-Bettelheim was a member of the John Reed Club, as well as the American Artists’ Congress.
 She contributed to leftist publications such as New Masses and the Daily Worker.